 Restriction Request.
 Patients have the right to request that covered entities restrict use or disclosure of protected health information for treatment, payment or health care operations, disclosure to persons involved in the individual's health care or payment for health care, or disclosure to notify family members or others about the individual's general condition, location, or death.
+If a patient pays the full cost of treatment without any contribution from a health plan, the health care provider must agree, upon request, not to share the information treatment with the patient's health plan for payment or health care operations purposes.
 Except in limited circumstances, covered entities are under no obligation to agree to requests for restrictions.